 What is Afterpay?

-Afterpay offers a line of credit for purchases at partnered online retail outlets.
+Afterpay offers a line of credit for purchases at partnered online and retail outlets.
 This line of credit doesn’t incur interest, but it can incur late fees.

 How does Afterpay work?